yogendrabaskota/NepaliASR/README.md

 ---

 ## Feedback
-  If you have any feedback, please reach out to me at yogendrabaskota18@gmail.com
+  If you have any feedback, please reach out to yogendrabaskota18@gmail.com , awasthintr07@gmail.com

 **Happy Coding!**